What is a Lens?

 Will I be notified once my Lens is live?

 Yes, we'll send you an email once your Lens is live.
-If your Lens doesn't meet our guidelines, we'll send you an email to let you know.
+We'll also reach out by email if your Lens doesn't meet our guidelines!

 For how long will the Lenses I submit be live?